 Premier of British Columbia

-The 2010 Winter Olympic cauldron resides at Jack Poole Plaza.
-Unfortunately, due to costs, it is only lit up for special occasions.
+The 2010 Winter Olympic Flame Cauldron resides at Jack Poole Plaza.

-The Cactus Club restaurant is a chain restaurant that serves casual food.
-It has a large menu.
+The Cactus Club-Coal Harbour is a chain restaurant/bar that serves casual food.

 The Digital Orca storyboard says:

 The 'DIGITAL ORCA' SCULPTURE breaks down a three dimensional Orca whale into cubic pixels-making a familiar symbol of the West Coast become something unexpected and new.

 This use of natural imagery modified by technology bridges the past to the future.

 It speaks to the people and activities that created Vancouver's thriving harbour culture, while addressing the massive changes reshaping the BC economy.